uwdata/color-naming-in-different-languages/processing_scripts/utils/README.md

 These are utility files used by other scripts

-## hueColorBins.js
-This code helps generate bins for the hue colors

 ## labBinHelper.js
 This code helps generate LAB bins for the full color dataset.